 Free Vs Paid

 Almost all blogging platforms are free to use.
-However, there are some platforms which will charge you to use their platforms.
+However, there are some platforms that will charge you to use their platforms.
 We will also list major free blogging platforms in this article.

 Self Hosted vs Platform hosted